 “Why can’t that someone be my own boy?”

 Junior felt his voice soften.
-“These past few months I’ve been neglecting Emily too much and I just thought the two of can spend more time together, maybe go on a trip.”
+“These past few months I’ve been neglecting Emily too much and I just thought the two of can spend more time together.”

 His father did not reply.
 Instead, he quietly finished his bowl of cereal, the metal spoon scraping the glass bowl after each bite.
 Once the bowl was empty, he let out a sigh and leaned back into his chair.